davidteather/TikTokBot/README.md

 This project downloads the trending tiktok videos and compiles them into a video.

+**NOTE** This project will most likely be behind my TikTok-API.
+Adapt that to use FFMpeg if you want a better experience (TikTok-API)[https://github.com/davidteather/TikTok-Api].
+I will still update this just it will most likely be a few updates behind that other repo.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine.